flikore/validator/index.md

 <h2>A simple validation library</h2>

 <p><em>Flikore Validator</em> is a validation library for PHP aimed to be simple, powerful, object oriented and extensible.
-It also focus on code and objects reuse both on the library and on the projects that rely on the Validator.</p>
+It also focus on code and objects reuse, both in the library itself and in the projects that rely on the Validator.</p>
-<p><a href="{{ site.baseurl }}/download.html" class="btn btn-primary" title="Download">Get it now</a></p>
+<p><a href="{{ site.baseurl }}/download.html" class="btn btn-primary" title="Download">Get it now!</a></p>

 </div>

 There are many others validators for PHP, of course.
 [Respect/Validation](https://github.com/Respect/Validation), for example, is very thorough and has a lot of validators ready to be used.
 The system for error messages, however, is problematic and was one of the reasons for Flikore Validator to arise.
-[Valitron](https://github.com/vlucas/valitron) is very simple and minimalistic, but it validate only arrays (not single values) and doesn't work with objects like Respect and Flikore do.
+[Valitron](https://github.com/vlucas/valitron) is very simple and minimalistic, but it validates only arrays (not single values) and doesn't work with objects like Respect and Flikore do.

 ### How to use